arvestad/neighborhood_correlation/README.md

 ```

 Note that this package is using the "next generation" of Python package build tools, so leaving old-style setup.py behind.

+## Licensing

+(C) 2011 Jacob Joseph (<jmjoseph@andrew.cmu.edu>), and Carnegie Mellon University.

+This program is free software; you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation; either version 3 of the License, or (at
+your option) any later version, see `LICENCE`.

 # Running Neighborhood Correlation